AmitBuchnik/GitHubRepositoriesSearch/README.md

 # GitHubRepositoriesSearch
-MVC and Angular for github repositories search
+MVC 5 and Angular 6 for github repositories search

-download the code and pree F5 in visual studio
+download the code and press F5 in visual studio